1 Jan 2013

 Exodus and The Good Point

 The site has grown every year since 2008, but apart from playing with my own league, I don’t have the passion to support it the way it needs.
-Complicated rules mean complicated documentation and technical help.
-It needs the TLC of someone that understands it.
+Complicated rules mean complicated documentation, and that requires technical help.
+The millions of teams on the site need the TLC of someone that understands them.

 I’ve had offers to buy the site to strip it for parts, mostly to mine the email lists for gambling offers.
 I’ve refused them to date because this is still the ultimate side passion project and the kid with the sports page would kick my ass if I killed that.